Making sure your school meets the Public Sector Equality Duty

 This page contains advice on how to make sure your school meets its duties under the Public Sector Equality Duty (PSED).

-Planning, implementing and reviewing decisions
+Planning, implementing and reviewing decisions, actions and policies

 Before and while making a decision, taking an action or planning a policy, assess the implications for pupils with protected characteristics.
 A school must: